DHRUVvkdv/RAG-Chatbot-Backend/README.md

   "What different departments LEWAS comprise of?" list different sensors in LEWAS Lab.

+  jULY 16, 4:02 AM (4 documents)
+  explain about Acute Chloride Toxicity in LEWAS Lab explain effect of stormwater on LEWAS explain LEWAS Lab explain all Dr Lohani's work

 -Not OK ->
-"query_text": "Explain how the different components are connected in LEWAS" how are different components connected in LEWAS Lab?
+"query_text": "Explain how the different components are connected in LEWAS" (correct as of Tue Jul 16 04:21:20 2024) how are different components connected in LEWAS Lab?

 Feature: